HexaCluster/pg_dbms_metadata/README.md

 dbms_metadata.get_ddl (
    object_type      IN text,
    name             IN text,
-   schema           IN text)
+   schema           IN text DEFAULT NULL)
    RETURNS text;
 ```
 Parameters:

 - object_type: Object type for which DDL is needed.
 - name: Name of object
-- schema: Schema in which object is present
+- schema: Schema in which object is present.
+When schema is not provided search_path is used to find the object and get ddl.

 Example:
 ```